xcp-ng/xcp-ng-org/docs/management/time-synchronization.md

 host is running; it cannot help a clock that loses its value when the power goes.
 :::

-## 🌐 Isolated networks {#isolated-networks}
+## 🌐 Networks without internet access {#networks-without-internet-access}

 Hosts without Internet access cannot reach the public NTP pool.
 The result is the same as having no sources at all: `chronyc sources` lists servers that never leave the `?` state.

-On such networks, point `/etc/chrony.conf` at a time source that hosts can actually reach, such as an appliance on the same network or a local server that is itself synchronized.
+On such networks, point `/etc/chrony.conf` to a time source that hosts can actually reach, such as an appliance on the same network, or a local server that is itself synchronized and acts as the reference time for the network.

 ## 🎱 Pools {#pools}